-**Note Shipping will be a separate charge & we still require a purchase of at least $500 in parts for any frameset sale**
+**Please note that shipping will be a separate charge** We require a purchase of at least $500 in parts and/or accessories with any frameset**

 The Space Horse was invented by Sun Ra so he’d have a way to travel to Saturn and back.
 He wasn’t into all the noise of a rocket.
 He preferred to make his own noise.